Expanding and Improving Geoscience in Higher Education

 - All stakeholders (faculty, students, and alumni) educate policy makers and university administrators about changing demographics in the geoscience workforce and the increasing potential for employment.

 - Geoscience departments and programs at all institutions of higher learning partner with K–12 institutions to encourage early awareness of geoscience as an important field of study, provide field and laboratory experiences, and enhance the diversity of students entering as geoscience majors.

 - Stakeholders advocate for public support and public investment in geoscience programs at institutions of higher education.

-- Identify legislation that affects public investments in Earth science education and alert GSA’s Geology and Public Policy Committee, GSA’s Geology and Society Division, and GSA’s Associated Societies if action by the GSA membership and affiliated organizations can help improve the scientific basis for any particular decision.
-The GPPC, Geology and Society Division, and the DGP, often working with GSA members, can also bring this Position Statement to the attention of lawmakers when legislation affects public investments in Earth-science education.
+- Identify legislation that affects public investments in earth science education and alert GSA’s Geology and Public Policy Committee (GPPC), GSA’s Geology and Society Division, and GSA’s Associated Societies if action by the GSA membership and affiliated organizations can help improve the scientific basis for any particular decision.
+The GPPC, Geology and Society Division, and the Director of Geoscience Policy, often working with GSA members, can also bring this Position Statement to the attention of lawmakers when legislation affects public investments in earth-science education.

 Position Statements adopted by GSA Council may be used freely in their entirety by members in public policy discussions on the scientific issues to which they pertain.